How to Win a Served Bracket Challenge

 “How a player handles their last loss and their confidence level going into a major will factor heavily in my choices.” —Kris from Ruby, New York

-House rule: Don’t pick against a Served or Love All guest before the third round (unless they play each other, like Iva Jovic and Alex Eala in the first round, which stinks).
+Don’t pick against a Served or Love All guest before the third round.

 There’s Time to Do Some Homework

-It’s pretty hard to roll up to a Bracket Challenge cold and made a deep run, unless you are the Novak Djokovic of prediction contests.
-Cue up the Served and Love All tournament recaps from the spring to get your bearings.
-Our live-draw show has good intel on injuries, always an X factor.
+It’s pretty hard to roll up to a Bracket Challenge cold and made a deep run.
+Cue up the Served and Love All tournament recaps to get your bearings.
+Our live-draw show has good intel on the nuances of grass and how they affect the draw.

 The Redraw Is Just for Fun

-You can redo your picks once we reach the quarterfinals, but only your original picks score points.
+You can redo your picks once we reach the Round of 16, but only your original picks score points.

 The Bottom Line

 And every one of them said luck was a big factor.
 So pick your favorite player.
 Go with your gut.
 Back a dark horse.
 Take big swings.
-Bonne chance!
+Good luck!

 “My strategy was 40% tennis data and 60% pure chaos.” —Steve from Chicago